 3. Methodology

 The project’s methodological frame is qualitative research as phenomenography - ie openly exploring the lived experiences, understanding and perceptions of HE tutors of ‘teaching excellence’, and considering these perceptions also in relation to tutors’ use of, and rationale for, digital technologies in their teaching and support of students’ learning.
-The case studies derived, therefore reflect how these tutors individually perceive these conceptions; how they describe them; and how they make sense of them, within their natural practice settings (Geertz, 1973).
-Qualitative case studies of the HE tutors, has become the main output from this research, in articulating how these eight individual academics, working across a range of disciplinary clusters experience and understand ‘teaching excellence’.
+The case studies derived therefore reflect how these tutors individually perceive these conceptions; how they describe them; and how they make sense of them, within their natural practice settings (Geertz, 1973).
+Qualitative case studies of the HE tutors, have become the main output from this research, in articulating how these eight individual academics, working across a range of disciplinary clusters experience and understand ‘teaching excellence’ in relation to their own practice.

 The process of phenomenographic analysis is strongly iterative, inductive and comparative, and we have been able to draw on interpretivist approaches and specifically a constructivist grounded approach (Charmaz, 2014).
 The grounded analysis of the tutor interviews was designed to enable the identification of specific categories of description; to relate to one another, typically by way of hierarchically inclusive relationships, although linear and branched relationships could also be revealed, as dimensions of variation.